Confederate flag losing prominence 155 years after Civil War

-BIRMINGHAM, Ala.
-(AP) The Confederate battle flag is losing its place of official prominence in the South 155 years after the end of the Civil War.
+The Confederate battle flag is losing its place of official prominence in the South 155 years after the end of the Civil War.

 Mississippi’s Republican-controlled Legislature voted Sunday to remove the Confederate emblem from the state flag.